Updated: Dec 29, 2020

-To mark World Diabetes Day, our corporate nutritional therapist Laura, rounds up the latest news for Type 2 Diabetes and how certain diets can help us manage the condition.
+To mark World Diabetes Day, our corporate health coach Laura, rounds up the latest news for Type 2 Diabetes and how certain diets can help us manage the condition.

 In February this year, Diabetes UK predicted that 5.3 million of us are expected to be living with the condition (both types) by 2025.
 There are two types of Diabetes, Type 1 and Type 2 and for this article, we are focusing on Type 2.
 For Type 2 Diabetes the symptoms can be managed often through diet and exercise but the real danger lies in the stealthy onset of complications, which is why Type 2 Diabetes, if poorly managed, has been linked to complications such as premature death.
 However, the good news is that making healthier food and lifestyle choices could prevent over 50% of Type 2 Diabetes cases.